iaacornus/workstation_setup/silverblue_setup.md

 # UUID=<your device uuid>                   <mount point>               <filesystem format> <options> <dump>  <fsck>
 ```

-Here I suggest using `defaults` for options, 0 for `dump` and `fsck` to disable the checking, refer to [archwiki - fstab](https://wiki.archlinux.org/title/fstab).
+Here I suggest using `defaults` for options, 0 for `dump` and `fsck` to disable the checking (increasing the boot time, and avoiding potential errors, and since you only do checking if the drive is part of the OS filesystem), refer to [archwiki - fstab](https://wiki.archlinux.org/title/fstab).
 Check `/etc/fstab` with `cat /etc/fstab`.
 Be sure to input the correct UUID and options, other wise your system won't boot.

 ## Install rpm-fusion and other repos you need